keremakillioglu/keremakillioglu.github.io/_posts/2020-10-26-Undergraduate-Life.md

 **7. Fun, Hobbies & Travel**
 Life is much broader than just work.
 I find it more obvious after graduation.
 If you have hobbies, you can do something other than going out and having a drink with a friend.
 There is nothing wrong with having a drink with friends, but more can be done.
 Playing saxophone, sailing, and discovering my passion for gastronomy were some of the things that
 I have started.
-Now I see that having hobbies helped made my life much more colourful.
+Now I see that having hobbies made my life much more colourful.
 Also, travel abroad if there is a chance.
 Try to discover new cultures and have interesting experiences.

 I also keep reminding this to myself still: